devanshubisht/tp/docs/UserGuide.md

 * Note that nothing should be specified after `r/` or `pq/`.

 **Examples:**
-* `remove 2 pq/` Removes a pending question of the student at index 2 of the displayed students list.
+* `remove 2 pq/` removes a pending question of the student at index 2 of the displayed students list.
-* `remove 2 r/` Removes a remark of the student at index 2 of the displayed students list.
+* `remove 2 r/` removes a remark of the student at index 2 of the displayed students list.
 * `remove 1 pq/ r/` returns the following result:
   *![Remove](images/CommandSuccessScreenshots/RemoveSuccess.png)*